What is Robots.txt

 • Exclude images, videos, pdf, excel, and other private pages from crawling.

-• You can also avoid crawling over cart, checkout, login, registration, and thank you pages.
+• Avoid crawling over the cart, checkout, login, registration, and thank you pages.
 This could save a lot of crawl budget that helps big e-commerce websites.

-• Also, you can exclude specific search engine crawlers to crawl the entire website.
+• Exclude specific search engine crawlers to crawl the entire website.

-We have coupled the daily practices we do in our agency while optimizing robots.txt file.
-Hope this will help your SEO practise too.
+Here is the list of daily practices we do in our agency while optimizing the robots.txt file.
+Hope this will help your SEO practice too.

 The primary step is to check whether your website has a robots.txt file.
 To do so, use the below format in the browser tab.